zeppe-lin/zeppe-lin.github.io/codebook/codebook.md

 #### 3.4.3.
 Publishing the Release

-Once your assets (signed tarball, signature, Git tag) and announcement files are ready, it’s time to go public.
+Once your assets (signed tarball, signature, Git tag) and announcement files are ready, it's time to go public.

 ##### 3.4.3.1.
 Announcing on GitHub Releases